DBraun/jraphx/docs/source/modules/data.rst

 The Data Class
 --------------

 The ``Data`` class is the fundamental data structure for representing graphs in JraphX.
-It is immutable and registered as a PyTree for efficient JAX operations.

 .. code-block:: python